SafeHome.org may receive compensation from some providers listed on this page. Learn More

 And OK, we did have to put a couple of screws into the wall.
 That’s pretty basic, though, and if you prefer, your cameras can sit comfortably on furniture, in which case you can leave the screwdriver in the toolbox.
 The whole thing took around ten minutes.

-The only cameras I can recall that had an easier setup were from Wyze Cams.
+The only cameras we can recall that had an easier setup were from Wyze Cams.
 In fact, there’s a lot of commonality between these two brands.
 As a starting point, if you’re into simple wireless tech, you’ll appreciate both Blink and Wyze.
 Not only do they resemble each other somewhat in appearance, the cameras also cost less than much of the competition.
 We’re going back to talking about Blink now, but if you’re interested, you can find more on Wyze in our hands-on Wyze Cam review.

 >>Dig Deeper: Guide to choosing home security cameras